aleffert/knobs/README.md

 knobs
 =====

-Mac side debugging tool for iOS
+Mac side debugging tool for iOS apps

 # TODO

 ## UI
-- Make window title useful
+- Make window title useful (show connection state)
-- Redo the tabs to be more powerful
+- Redo the tabs to be more powerful, visually sane, and scalable
-- Save runs all in one app so the flow is more like instruments, especially so that the connection starts at app launch
+- Save runs all in one window so the flow is more like instruments, especially so that the connection starts at app launch
+- About box with names of all contributors
+- Set proper minimum window size
+- Menu items for switch tab

-## Logger
+## Logger Plugin
+- Log datetime with each item
 - Improve logger so it can deal with more types, especially nested ones
 - Make thread safe
 - Improve logger so that colors and images can be saved